 Add all the vegetables one by one and mix well.

-Add jaggery, tamarind paste, and salt.
-And stir well.
-Now you can press cancel otherwise tamarind will stick to the bottom of the pan.
+Add jaggery, tamarind extract, and salt.
+Stir well, and press cancel to avoid tamarind sticking to the bottom of the pan.

 Recipe FAQs